ancuongnguyen07/AdvancedNetworking/assignments/task-tun/task-tun.md

     bash -c 'echo "nameserver 8.8.8.8" > /etc/netns/ns1/resolv.conf

-This is a public DNS server maintained by Google.
+At 8.8.8.8 there is a public DNS server maintained by Google. `resolv.conf` is the location where nameservers are configured in Linux.
+Different network namespaces can also have separate configuration domains, as we have here.

-Try a couple of HTTP requests using curl, assuming that now all traffic is forwarded using your mangled tunnel:
+From inside the namespace, try a couple of HTTP requests using curl, assuming that now all traffic is forwarded through your special tunnel:

     curl https://www.taylorswift.com
     curl https://en.wikipedia.org/wiki/Zachary_Taylor